Event overview

 Benefits of running for charity

-Committing to raising money for charity not only guarantees you a place in the London Landmarks Half Marathon but gives you motivation to get outside and run, plus some or all of these too:
+Committing to raising money for charity not only guarantees you a place in the London Landmarks Half Marathon but gives you motivation to get outside and run, plus many more perks - see the Fundraising section.

 Running the London Landmarks Half Marathon and charity fundraising go hand-in-hand - which charity will you run for?